 NVESTIGATIONS: The Investigations Division is comprised of four full-time detectives.
 Two detectives are responsible for criminal investigations, follow-up crime investigations and intelligence gathering.
 One is assigned as a Juvenile Crimes Investigator and one detective is assigned exclusively to narcotics and vice investigations, interdiction and drug intelligence gathering and gang suppression.
-All four detectives share a call-out schedule to assure that an investigator is available for assistance to Patrol seven days a week, twenty-four hours a day, in the event one is needed for an investigation.
+All four detectives share a call-out schedule to assure that an investigator is available seven days a week, twenty-four hours a day, in the event one is needed for an investigation.

 All case reports requiring follow-up are referred to Investigations by Patrol.
 Investigators work to more efficiently address crime reports, liaison closely with victims, witnesses, suspects and support outside agencies.
-Investigations works closely with: Park City Prosecutors, the Summit County Attorney's Office, Summit and Wasatch County law enforcement, AP&P, U.S. Immigration and Naturalization Service, FBI and the Secret Service.
+Investigations works closely with: Park City Prosecutors, the Summit County Attorney's Office, Summit and Wasatch County law enforcement, AP&P, U.S. Immigration and Naturalization Service, FBI and the Secret Service and DEA.
 Investigators also involve themselves in special functions in addition to their regular roles of responsibility such as involvement in the Children's Justice Center, Domestic Peace Task Force liaison, Homeland Security and Joint Terrorism Task Force.
 Recently we have partnered with the Joint Criminal Apprehension Team (JCAT) which focuses on apprehension of fugitives and known violent offenders.

-At the request of the Peace House, one investigator takes part in semi-annual training for new staff and volunteers working at the Peace House in regard to our role in the issues of domestic violence.
+At the request of Peace House, one investigator takes part in semi-annual training for new staff and volunteers working at the Peace House in regard to our role in the issues of domestic violence.
 An investigator also takes part in yearly training for local health care providers and clergy regarding how they can better detect incidences of domestic violence in their patients.
 The Peace House Board manages the women's shelter and continues to pursue avenues to better provide services to victims of domestic violence.
 The staff at the Peace House also plans and prepares training for officers to provide the latest up-to-date training and legal issues dealt with in domestic violence.

 An investigator currently is a member of the Advisory Board for the Children's Justice Center to insure that the goals of our department are met.
-The Children's Justice Center is located in Heber City in Wasatch County.
-The Center provides services for all children in both Summit and Wasatch Counties who have been abused both physically and/or sexually.
+In January 2012, the Summit County Attorney's Office opened a new Children's Justice Center which is located in Summit County in an effort to better meet the needs of all Summit County residents.
+The Center provides services for all children in Summit County who have been abused both physically and/or sexually.
 Investigators play an active role in a multi-disciplinary team.
-Investigators, DCFS child protection workers, and prosecutors work in this team approach that investigates all cases of child abuse in the Wasatch Back.
+Investigators, DCFS child protection workers, and prosecutors work in this team environment to investigate all cases of child abuse in Summit County.